To be considered for the project, candidates must:

 Working closely with researchers in the PEDEC research group, other InstEE research groups and the technical University Graz University, the successful applicant will have access to state of the art facilities including Strathclyde’s power electronics laboratories, real-time simulators and hardware-in-the-loop experimental platforms.
 These are further complemented by the extensive expertise across the entire InstEE team https://www.strath.ac.uk/research/subjects/electronicelectricalengineering/instituteforenergyenvironment/, and the MW-scale Power Networks Demonstration Centre (PNDC) https://www.strath.ac.uk/research/powernetworksdemonstrationcentre/ .

-Funding is available for the successful candidate that will cover an annual tax free stipend and full tuition fees (if UK or eligible EU national) or part fees (others).
+Funding is available for the successful candidate that will cover an annual tax free stipend and full tuition fees (if UK residents) or part fees (Non UK residents).
 The stipend starts at £15,285.
+Non UK residents should contribute around £15,000 per annum.

 Dr Agusti Egea-Alvarez (email: firstname.lastname@example.org).